wgross/TreeStore/README.md

 ```powershell
 Install-Module TreeStore -AllowPrerelease
 ```
-The module project targets netstandard 2.0 and is therefore compatible with PowerShell 5 and Powershell Core.
+The module project targets netstandard 2.0 and is therefore compatible with PowerShell 5 and PowerShell Core.

 ## Create a TreeStore file system.
-TreeStore provides its own cmdlet to create PSDrives for convenience.
+TreeStore provides its own Ccmdlet to create PSDrives for convenience.
 You can achive the same with New-PsDrive but filling the cmdlet-arguments is more straightforward using the custom cmdlet.

 Create non-persistent (in memory) drive:
 ```powershell